Katherine-Holland/Oxford-Weather-Data/README.md

 2) Data could be added to historical dates if new data was discovered or more columns needed to be added.
 3) The user could see the results of their input in the command line after entry.
 4) The user could export data via PDF for example.
+5) A future fix to tell the user that there is no data present when the user tries to delete empty fields in 2024.

 ## Website Validators:
 https://pep8ci.herokuapp.com/